-We believe full disclosure is absolutely critical, both for the husband*** who has acted out sexually and for his wife.
+We believe full disclosure is absolutely critical, both for the husband who has acted out sexually and for his wife.
 Disclosure allows the husband to come clean and finally be free of his secrets, while also empowering the wife with the truth about the behaviors that have violated their relationship.
-While the process is difficult, disclosure opens the possibility for a couple to have a foundation of truth and honesty within their relationship – a foundation upon which they can grow, heal and restore or any many cases discover true intimacy.
+While the process is difficult, disclosure opens the possibility for a couple to have a foundation of truth and honesty within their relationship – a foundation upon which they can grow, heal and restore, or in many cases, discover true intimacy.

 While disclosure is difficult, we have found, in the vast majority of cases, both husband and wife were glad they made the decision to go through disclosure.